Which term describes a person bringing a lawsuit?

 Prepare for the AAERT Certified Deposition Reporter Exam.
 Use flashcards and multiple choice questions with explanations and hints.
 Be confident and ready for your test day!

-The term that describes a person bringing a lawsuit is "litigant."
-In legal terminology, a litigant refers to any party involved in a lawsuit.
-This includes both the plaintiff, who initiates the lawsuit, and the defendant, who is being sued.
-The term broadly encompasses anyone engaged in legal proceedings, highlighting their active participation in the litigation process.
+The term that accurately describes a person bringing a lawsuit is "litigant."
+In the context of legal proceedings, a litigant refers to either party involved in a legal dispute, specifically the party that initiates the action in court.
+This is a broad term that encompasses individuals or entities engaged in litigation, meaning it applies consistently throughout the legal process, regardless of the specific role they take in the case.

 Subscribe